twisted/towncrier/docs/tutorial.rst

 Note: if you configure a Markdown file (for example, ``filename = "CHANGES.md"``) in your configuration file, the titles will be output in Markdown format instead.

-Note: news fragments and the news file are encoded and are expected to be encoded as UTF-8.
+Note: all files (news fragments, the news file, the configuration file, and templates) are encoded and are expected to be encoded as UTF-8.

 Producing News Files In Production